 About The Human Papillomavirus (HPV)

 A common virus, HPV is mainly spread during sexual activity, including oral sex, and some 50% to 79% of sexually active women are infected with HPV at some time during their life, although most will not know it.
-There are over 130 different types, causing different medical issues:
+There are more than 130 different types, causing different medical issues:

 How The HPV Vaccine Works

 In some countries, HPV vaccination programs are now starting to include men.
-The HPV vaccine is licensed in the UK for use in both men and women, but the NHS immunisation schedule currently only protects girls between the ages of 12 to 13 years.
-We provide HPV vaccination for all genders and the HPV used by doctors at The Medical Clinic Kensington is Gardasil 9.
+The HPV vaccine is licensed in the UK for use in both men and women, but the NHS immunisation schedule currently only protects girls between the ages of 12 to 13.
+We provide HPV vaccination for all genders and the HPV used by doctors at our clinic is Gardasil 9.

 Women who have received the HPV vaccine should continue to have regular cervical smears.